Prakhar-002/WANDERLUST/README.md

-# WONDERLUST ➺ Your Gateway to Global Adventures ✈️
+# WONDERLUST ➺🧳Your Gateway to Global Adventures ✈️

 Wonderlust is a `travel website` built using the `MEEN (MongoDB, Express, EJS, Node.js) stack`.
 It allows users to explore travel destinations, create itineraries, and share travel experiences.